-One of the many errors that Windows 10 users are currently complaining about is the “Entry point not found” error.
-This error usually reads something along the lines of.
-The “Entry point not found” error, in most cases, pops up when you try to open an application and, depending on the specific circumstances around the error, that application may or may not open successfully.
-The “Entry point not found” error can affect any number of applications and programs and can even start popping up every 10 or so minutes for no apparent reason, which is why this error is one of the most irritating and annoying errors associated with Windows.
+One of the many errors about which Windows 10 users are currently complaining is the “Entry Point Not Found” error.
+This error usually displays a message along the lines of: “Entry Point Not Found.”
+In most cases, it appears when an attempt is made to open an application.
+Depending on the specific circumstances surrounding the error, the application may or may not open successfully.
+The “Entry Point Not Found” error can affect any number of applications and programs and may even start appearing every 10 minutes for no apparent reason.
+Hence, it is one of the most irritating and annoying errors associated with Windows 10.

 The “Entry point not found” error can be caused by anything from a virus or malware infection to one or more vital system files that have somehow been damaged.
 Fortunately, this error can be fixed, and the following are the three most effective methods that you can use to combat the “Entry point not found” error and free your computer from its grasp:

 Method 1: Use Microsoft Safety Scanner to scan your computer for malware

 The two most common causes of the “Entry point not found” error are a virus or malware infection, and a damaged or corrupted system file.
 If a virus or malware is causing the “Entry point not found” error, downloading the Microsoft Safety Scanner from here and using it to scan your computer will eliminate any and all viruses or malware, thereby fixing the problem.